James Burton (property developer)

-James Burton was a member of London high society during the Georgian era and during the Regency era.
-He was an early member of the Athenaeum Club, London, whose Clubhouse his company built to a design by his son Decimus Burton, who was the Club's 'prime member'.
-James was a friend of Princess Victoria (the future Queen Victoria), and of the Duchess of Kent.
+Burton and his sons were members of London high society during the Georgian era and during the Regency era.
+He was an early member of the Athenaeum Club, London, whose Clubhouse his company built to a design by his son Decimus Burton, who became the club's "prime member".
+Burton was a friend of Princess Victoria (the future Queen Victoria), and of the Duchess of Kent.
 He was Master of the Worshipful Company of Tylers and Bricklayers, and Sheriff of Kent.
-James's children included the Egyptologist James Burton; the physician Henry Burton; and the architect Decimus Burton.
 He was the grandfather of Constance Mary Fearon, who was the founder of the Francis Bacon Society.

-The Burtons' London mansion, The Holme of Regent's Park (which was built by James's company to a design by Decimus Burton) was described by 20th century architectural critic Ian Nairn as 'a definition of Western civilization in a single view'.
-Burton also built the Burtons' Tonbridge mansion Mabledon.
+The Burtons' London mansion The Holme (which was designed by Decimus Burton) was described by architecture critic Ian Nairn as 'a definition of Western civilization in a single view'.
+James Burton also built the Burtons' Tonbridge mansion, Mabledon.